rajeshgoyalg/clean-code-developer-checklist/README.md

 - [x] **Do not encode name with data structure**
   - Use `accounts` instead of `accountList`.

-- [x] **Do not use names which vary in small ways**
-  - Find the difference between `ControllerForEfficientHandlingOfStrings` and `ControllerForEfficientStorageOfStrings` :dancers:

 - [x] **Do not name variables just to satisfy the compiler**
   - Don't name something `name1` cause `name` is already taken.